 The comparison provided yet another interesting finding: Although the proteins involved in energy metabolism were changed in all the patients, those changes differed between individuals.
 “These findings show us how important personalized medicine is.
 Although all the patients had very similar symptoms, we see from the data that a different molecular dysfunction was responsible in each case.
 We need to learn to recognize and treat such individual differences − especially in cardiac medicine,” says Markus Krane, Deputy Director of the Department of Cardiovascular Surgery of the German Heart Center Munich at the Technical University of Munich.

 Nearly 11,000 proteins in less than two days

-In the Department of Cardiovascular Surgery at the German Heart Centre Munich Markus Krane, together with his colleagues, has collected more than 150 tissue samples from over 60 cardiac operations and forensic samples.
-In elaborate cell culture methods, the different cell types could be obtained out of it.
+In the Department of Cardiovascular Surgery at the German Heart Center Munich Markus Krane, together with his colleagues, has collected more than 150 tissue samples from over 60 cardiac operations and forensic samples.
+In elaborate cell culture methods, different cell types could be obtained out of it.
 This large amount of cardiac material was a crucial factor for studying the individual heart regions so precisely.
 Matthias Mann, head of the Proteomics and Signal Transduction Group at the MPIB, and his team carried out extensive mass spectrometric measurements.
-Thanks to advances in mass spectrometry and sample processing, the researchers are lighting the way towards personalized medicine.
+Thanks to advances in mass spectrometry and sample processing, the researchers are lighting the way toward personalized medicine.

-The team at the Max Planck Institute attaches great importance to precise, repeatable and fast analytical methods.
+The team at the Max Planck Institute attaches great importance to precise, repeatable, and fast analytical methods.
 They have improved the measuring technique to the extent that an entire heart region can now be determined in less than two days − twice as fast as before.
 This is crucial, especially for potential use on patients.